An old veggie favourite – ‘Shepherd’s Bean Pie’.

 My greasy, ripped copy of Appetite (2000) which I purchased in Oxfam for £3.99.

 I made this egg and bacon tart on Saturday.
-I haven’t baked a tart in years because I’m terrible at pastry.
+I haven’t baked a tart in years because I’m terrible at making pastry.
 This time around, I decided not to risk doing it myself and used a box of ready-made shortcrust.
 I still messed it up a bit.
 The pastry started tearing and then it shrank in the tin, so I patched it up and ta daa!
 Well, the filling was tasty.
-The recipe comes this book, Good Food The Collection: 480 + Triple-tested recipes which is as reliable as it sounds.
+The recipe comes from this book, Good Food The Collection: 480 + Triple-tested recipes which is as reliable as it sounds.